-- Advisors – Each organization shall be free to choose its Faculty or Staff Advisor who, by accepting appointment, agrees to maintain contact with the organization so as to be familiar with its program and personnel, keeping in mind not only the objectives of the particular group but also the best interest of The University of Tennessee Southern.
+- Advisors – Each organization shall be free to choose its Faculty or Staff Advisor who, by accepting the appointment, agrees to maintain contact with the organization to be familiar with its program and personnel, keeping in mind not only the objectives of the particular group but also the best interest of The University of Tennessee Southern.

-- Hazing – No student or organization of the college shall engage in hazing or committing an act that injures, frightens, degrades, or disgraces a person attending the college.
+- Hazing – No student or organization of the college shall engage in hazing or commit an act that injures, frightens, degrades, or disgraces a person attending the college.
 Students and/or organizations involved in hazing shall be subject to disciplinary action.

 - Use of The University of Tennessee Southern Facilities – Events involving the use of college facilities must be authorized by the Vice Chancellor for Student Affairs or by the person in charge of the facility.

 - Good Standing– For an organization to remain in good standing, the organization must hold regular meetings throughout each semester, attend Activities Fairs at the beginning of each semester, and participate as an organization in at least one campus-wide event.

 - Registered Student Organization Charter – Must be completed by all new student organizations